 With all of the different types of rhinoplasty surgery available, Dr. Killingsworth, Dr. Farber, and their plastic surgery team will individualize a treatment plan to meet all of your needs and expectations.

-During your consultation for rhinoplasty Atlanta plastic surgeon, Dr. Killingsworth will encourage you to bring photographs of celebrities or other people whose noses you like (and do not like), so our nose surgeons can better comprehend your goals and determine if they are realistic.
+During your consultation for rhinoplasty Atlanta plastic surgeon, Dr. Killingsworth will encourage you to bring photographs of celebrities or other people whose noses you like (and do not like), so our Atlanta Rhinoplasty surgeons can better comprehend your goals and determine if they are realistic.
 It is important you understand that what might look good on one person may not be right for your facial profile and personal anatomy.
 With the expertise and advice of Dr. Killingsworth and his rhinoplasty surgeons, together you will decide on the proper procedure(s) that can provide the most rewarding and satisfying outcome.*

 Rhinoplasty surgeries are usually considered outpatient procedures that can take from one to three hours to complete, depending on the type of nose surgery you have, as well as the degree of correction involved.
 Rhinoplasty is typically performed using local anesthesia with intravenous (IV) sedation or general anesthesia, although a revision rhinoplasty may involve general anesthesia because it is a more complicated surgery.